 Amazon Go is a go for the masses.

-The retailer’s cashierless convenience store will open its doors to the public Monday, a debut that follows a nearly 14-month trial run open only to the Seattle company’s employees.
+The retailer’s cashierless convenience store opened its doors to the public Monday, a debut that follows a nearly 14-month trial run open only to the Seattle company’s employees.

 The store requires customers to scan their smartphone on the way in, tracks them with cameras and other sensors as they browse, and, when they take an item off the shelf, adds it to a virtual cart.
 Groceries are charged to the customer’s Amazon account when they leave with their goods.

-Beginning at 7 a.m.
-Monday, the store is open to anyone with the Amazon Go smartphone app and a linked Amazon account.
+At 7 a.m.
+Monday, the store opened to anyone with the Amazon Go smartphone app and a linked Amazon account.

 Amazon Go is among the boldest efforts by the online retailer to reshape brick-and-mortar shopping.
 For a pocket-size, 1,800-square-foot convenience store that hasn’t technically opened to the public, the concept has had an outsized influence on the retail industry since its surprise unveiling in December 2016.